£32.49Each (exc VAT)

 Fluorescence: Positive under UV light

 Cure Speed vs. Substrate

 The rate of cure will depend on the substrate used.
-The graph below shows the breakaway strength developed with time on M10 steel nuts and bolts compared to different materials and tested according to ISO 10964.
+The graph shown in the data sheet shows the breakaway strength developed with time on M10 steel nuts and bolts compared to different materials and tested according to ISO 10964.

 Cure Speed vs. Temperature

 The rate of cure will depend on the temperature.
-The graph below shows the breakaway strength developed with time at different temperatures on M10 steel nuts and bolts and tested according to ISO 10964.
+The graph shown in the data sheet shows the breakaway strength developed with time at different temperatures on M10 steel nuts and bolts and tested according to ISO 10964.

 Cure Speed vs. Bond Gap

 The rate of cure will depend on the bondline gap.
 Gaps in threaded fasteners depends on thread type, quality and size.
-The following graph shows shear strength developed with time on steel pins and collars at different controlled gaps and tested according to ISO 10123.
+The graph shown in the data sheet shows shear strength developed with time on steel pins and collars at different controlled gaps and tested according to ISO 10123.

 Cure Speed vs. Activator

 Where cure speed is unacceptably long, or large gaps are present, applying activator to the surface will improve cure speed.
-The graph below shows the breakaway strength developed with time on M10 zinc dichromate steel nuts and bolts using Activator 7471™ and 7649™ and tested according to ISO 10964.
+The graph shown in the data sheet shows the breakaway strength developed with time on M10 zinc dichromate steel nuts and bolts using Activator 7471™ and 7649™ and tested according to ISO 10964.